gaia-platform/gaia-docs/articles/rulesets-using-tags.md

         }
 ```

-The scope for an on_xxxx() statement is the entire rule.
+The scope for an on_xxxx() statement is the entire Rule.
 This can be a single-line statement, or a more complex statement like for, while, or if.

 You can define multiple tags in a single statement.

 ## Using tags in an on_xxxx() prefix

-Tags can appear in the on_xxxx() prefix to a rule or in a variable reference.
-The Tag then represents the rule's anchor row throughout the body of the rule.
-However, the name must not conflict with any other name used in the rule or on_xxxx statement (table, field, or other variables.)
+Tags can appear in the on_xxxx() prefix to a Rule or in a variable reference.
+The Tag then represents the Rule's anchor row throughout the body of the Rule.
+However, the name must not conflict with any other name used in the Rule or on_xxxx statement (table, field, or other variables.)

 ## In a Navigation Path